 On the evening of Saturday January 1, 1966, local folk-pop singer Alexys shares billing on the "New Year's Spectacular" concert at the Seattle Center Coliseum with numerous big-time rock stars including the Beach Boys from Los Angeles and the Yardbirds from London, England.
-Alexys is the stage name adopted by Paula Tutmarc (later Johnson, 1950-2013), the teenage daughter of two prominent Seattle musicians: radio star, music teacher, and electric-guitar manufacturer, Paul Tutmarc Sr. (1896-1972); and nationally famed country/pop singer and record producer, "Bonnie Guitar" Tutmarc (b.
-1923).
+Alexys is the stage name adopted by Paula Tutmarc (later Johnson, 1950-2013), the teenage daughter of two prominent Seattle musicians: radio star, music teacher, and electric-guitar manufacturer Paul Tutmarc Sr. (1896-1972), and nationally famed country/pop singer and record producer "Bonnie Guitar" Tutmarc (1923-2019).

 Big-time Concerts Begin